 - Dr Nick Kowalenko

 - Professor Helen Milroy

 - Dr Murray Patton

-- Associate Professor Dan Siskind
+- Professor Dan Siskind

 Professor The Hon Dame Marie Bashir AD, CVO

 Professor Bashir is the former Governor of New South Wales (2001-2014) and former Chancellor of the University of Sydney (2007-2012).
 She was NSW’s first female Governor.

 Professor Bashir graduated from the University of Sydney in 1956 with a Bachelor of Medicine and Bachelor of Surgery.
 After completion of postgraduate studies in psychiatry, she was made a Member of the Royal Australian and New Zealand College of Psychiatrists in 1971, becoming a Fellow in 1980.
 She has held various medical positions, with a particular emphasis on psychiatry.
 In 1993 Professor Bashir was appointed the Clinical Director of Mental Health Services for the Central Sydney Area Health Service, a position she held until being appointed Governor on 1 March 2001.

 However, over the years since then, she has maintained her participation in international health programs of collaboration in Vietnam with other colleagues from the University of Sydney.